 I have been busy over the past few weeks creating color charts as recommended by Richard Schmid in his book Alla Prima.
 My charts are still in progress, but I thought I would publish this post in the meantime for others who may want to join me in doing this exercise.

-I will run through the supplies you need, the process, and some of my observations so far.
 Be warned, this is a time-consuming and surprisingly challenging exercise!
 But, when a master like Richard Schmid recommends you do something, it is wise to do it.
 In his own words: